-Total net position for Madison County's governmental activities was \$32.554 million as of June 30, 2022, which represents an increase of \$2.106 million from the previous fiscal year.
-This increase was due to an excess of revenues over expenses for fiscal year 2022.
+Total net position for Madison County's governmental activities was \$35.414 million as of June 30, 2023, which represents an increase of \$2.860 million from the previous fiscal year.
+This increase was due to an excess of revenues over expenses for fiscal year 2023.
+The excess revenues were attributable largely to the following: proceeds from the sale of county real estate, increased interest income, increased local sales tax, increased personal property values resulting in additional tax revenues, and additional federal grant funds.

-Unrestricted cash and cash equivalents were \$25.399 million as of June 30, 2022, which represents an increase of \$841,000 from the previous fiscal year.
-The increase in unrestricted cash and cash equivalents was primarily due to the receipt of AARP funds that were not spent during fiscal year 2022.
+Unrestricted cash and cash equivalents were \$28.202 million as of June 30, 2023, which represents an increase of \$2.803 million from the previous fiscal year.

-As of June 30, 2022, the County had \$3.314 million in unexpended loan proceeds on hand in connection with the June 2020 financing which is subject to reporting requirements for the current year.
+As of June 30, 2023, the County had \$2.627 million in unspent bond proceeds on hand in connection with the June 2020 financing which is subject to reporting requirements for the current year.